Animal welfare refers to both the mental and physical states of an animal in whatever environment it finds itself.

 Codes of Practice

-In the past, and even today, preventing bad states (like undernutrition, disease or suffering) has been and continues to be the main way of making welfare improvements.
+In the past, preventing bad states (like undernutrition, disease or suffering) has been and continues to be the main way of making welfare improvements.
 However, increasing attention is now also being given to enhancing good states such as the pleasure, happiness and contentment that animals may experience.

 Model Codes of Practice are prepared by the Animal Welfare Committee of SCARM (the Standing Committee on Agriculture and Resource Management), and are available from animal welfare offices in each State and Territory.